 Another factor that has restricted the entry of a new player has been the capital required to operate in the express delivery market.
 The express delivery market has required additional resources such as robust inventory management systems, quick response teams and highly organized delivery systems.
-In order to obtain these functions, the capital required has been observed to be higher than general logistics and freight forwarding services.
-It has been observed that organizations first cater to logistics and freight forwarding sector and then gradually develop express delivery services in the Philippines.
+In order to obtain these assets, the capital required is higher than that in general logistics and freight forwarding services.
+It has been observed that organizations first cater to the logistics and freight forwarding sector and then gradually develop express delivery services in the Philippines.